zephyrproject-rtos/zscilib/README.md

 ## Motivation

+**A key goal of zscilib is to allow more data processing to happen on the endnode**.

+As the cost of small, embedded MCUs increases and costs fall, more processing can be done on the endnode itself, allowing the 'complex' off-node computing (data aggregation, complex statistical analysis, etc.) to be done in less time, using less data storage, and at a lower overall processing cost.

+By generating immediately actionable and scientifically-relevant data points (standard SI units, pre-filtered data, etc.) directly on the endnode, zscilib aims to be a bridge between raw data and more numerically complex toolkits like `gsl`, `numpy` or `R`.

+#### Why Yet Another Library?

 Numerous high quality, mature, open source scientific libraries already exist:

 - [GNU scientific library (gsl)](https://www.gnu.org/software/gsl/)
 - [Lis (Library of Iterative Solvers for linear systems)](https://github.com/anishida/lis)
 - [CMSIS-DSP](http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html)

-So, why reinvent the wheel with zscilib?

-Despite the wealth of mature functions in these existing libraries, they tend to have the following problems in an embedded context:
+Despite the wealth of mature functions in these existing libraries, though, they tend to have the following two problems in an embedded context:

-- They are overly broad and resource intensive (in the case of GSL)
+- They are overly broad and resource intensive (GSL, etc.), and this not appropriate for resource constrained devices like the ARM Cortex M family.
-- They are missing many of the domain-specific features required to convert raw sensor data into actionable information (CMSIS-DAP).
+- They are missing many of the domain-specific features required to convert raw sensor data into actionable information (CMSIS-DAP, Lis).

 The second item is of particular importance, since the goal of embedded systems is often 'sensing' via raw data, manipulating that data, then acting on the